ignaciotb/bathymetric_slam/README.md

 If you compile the apps with the macro "INTERACTIVE" = 1 [here](https://github.com/ignaciotb/bathymetric_slam/tree/master/src/apps/src), you'll have to hit "q" for every step to be executed.
 This will allow you to visualize the before/after of the GICP registration per submap and the global graph optimization.

 ##### SLAM with simulated data
-In order to test the framework with simulated data in the form of .pdc files, use the toy dataset `map_small` under `sim_data`.
-Specify the name of the output file with the graph in G2O format as a second argument.
-The current script optimizes the graph with Ceres, but with this file you can run your optimization in G2O if preferred.
+In order to test the framework with simulated data in the form of .pdc files, use the toy dataset `map_small` under `sim_data` or a bigger dataset [here](https://strands.pdc.kth.se/public/IROS-2019-Bathymetry/).
+The current script optimizes the graph with Ceres, but the app outputs a "graph.g2o" file which you can solve with G2O if preferred.
 You can visualize both the ground truth map and vehicle trajectory in the visualizer.
 To start the optimization process, hit "q".
 ```
 ./test_slam_simulation --folder /path/to/folder/
 ```
 The simulation outputs a measure of the error contained in the map, as well as the height maps and error plots as .png files.
-To increase the complexity of the sim dataset, add more Gaussian noise to the vehicle's position estimate.
+To increase the complexity of the sim dataset, increase the Gaussian noise to the vehicle's position estimate.
-In order to adapt the performance of the algorithm to the dataset, tune the weights of the edges of the pose-graph, the GICP registration parameters and the Ceres solver.
+In order to adapt the performance of the algorithm to the dataset, adjust the weights of the edges of the pose-graph accordingly and tune the GICP and the Ceres solver parameters.
+The algorithm is by default tuned for the toy example `map_small`.

 ##### SLAM with real data
 To run the SLAM solution with real data from a bathymetric survey, currently the input is in the form of a cereal file containing all the necessary information from your data files.